CARE Healing Fund

 The guidelines to the CARE Healing Fund are:

-- To adequately serve the K-State community, each person shall enrolled in the Healing Fund will receive 10 sessions per academic year (Fall and Spring semester).
+- To adequately serve the K-State community, each person shall enrolled in the Healing Fund will receive 20 sessions per grant year (October 2021 to September 2022).
 These sessions do not need to be used consecutively.
 CARE will not pay for missed or cancelled sessions.